Luos-io/Documentation/tutorials/your-first-service/luos-service.md

 So that your service can be recognized by other services, you will need to expose some information about the features you want to encapsulate into it:

 - The service type, which defines the capabilities and the purpose of your service.
-You can find the list of all the Luos types [here](https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h).
+You can find the list of all the [Luos types](https://github.com/Luos-io/Luos/blob/master/inc/luos_list.h).
 Our new service fits with the **STATE_TYPE** (boolean 1 or 0).
 - The service alias, which \***\*is the default name of your service.
 Let’s name our LED “**led\*\*”.
 - The service revision, which \***\*is the firmware version of your service.
 Let’s say our firmware has version **1.0.0**.
 We \*\***have to make a _revision_t_ variable to send it.